 Thus, I sold it a few minutes ago at Rs.
 180 per share.

 Now, the stock can go even higher after I sell.
 I am fine anyway because I reached my target.
 Perhaps this is what sticking to your strategy means.
-Although I had sold IPO shares before, SADBL is the first stock I bought and sold in the secondary market itself.
+Although I had sold IPO shares before, SADBL was the first stock I bought and sold in the secondary market itself.
 Thus, I do not want to be too greedy or too fearful from the start.

 That’s it, fellas.
 Money smells good.